 “Intensity” defines me as a person, it’s like a brand.
 So I’m always searching for authenticity, honesty and consistency between my thoughts, words, deeds and heart.
 I yearn for a level of depth that best lets me realize my values and apply them in my daily life in general and in my work in particular.

 Traveling and meeting other linguistic and cultural environments are crucial to expanding my view of the world and maintaining an open mind.
 This curiosity and need for diversity drove me to work in various European countries, including Berlin, Paris and Vienna.
-Nowadays my regular activity is in Fribourg, Switzerland.
+Nowadays my regular activity is in Fribourg and Geneva, Switzerland.

 “ Even if what happens around us provides many reasons to lose hope and live in fear, my main motivation is to make life better.